 Do not confuse dropping degrees with increasing fairness

 Removing degree requirements changes who applies.
 It does not automatically change who gets hired.
-Without structured assessments and calibrated rubrics, bias simply shifts from "degree screen" to "interview impression."
+Without structured assessments and calibrated rubrics, bias simply shifts from degree screen to interview impression.

 Behavioral Science